JMHOO/planet-insight/README.md

-# An automatic training system for deep learning
+# HYPR.AI

+A cloud-based deep learning and hyperparameter optimization platform.

 This package provides a solution of automated training system for Deep Learning.
 It contains a restful service, dockerized training worker and an example WebUI build upon restful service.